 The proposed project would be required to comply with all applicable federal, State, and local regulations pertaining to spill prevention, safe-transit practices, workplace safety, explosions, fires, and other hazardous materials-related concerns.
 The Mendocino County Environmental Health Department, CalFire, and other agencies would be required to enforce compliance, including issuing permits and tracking and inspections of hazardous materials storage and transportation.
 Additionally, existing regulatory requirements would ensure that the proposed project does not pose a significant hazard to off-site receptors including nearby residents.
 As a result, construction and operation of the proposed project would not create a significant hazard to the environment and general public involving the release of hazardous materials into the environment.
-Therefore, this impact, for both construction and operation, is considered less than significant.
+Therefore, this impact, for both construction and operation, is considered less than significant with implementation of Mitigation Measure HAZ-1.